lenymo/glennmccomb-com/content/articles/how-to-add-pagination-to-your-hugo-site.md

 ### Set number of items per page

 Hugo defaults to 10 items per page but for testing purposes I found it more practical to reduce this number to 2-3.
-You can do this in your hugo config file in the following way.
+You can do this in your [hugo config file](https://gohugo.io/getting-started/configuration/) in the following way (in YAML).

 {{< highlight yaml >}}
 paginate: 2
 {{< /highlight >}}